Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 We're inside the calculate function!
 Now we're in multiply~~
 Our final result from calculate is: 42
+We're inside the calculate function!
+Now we're in add~~
+Our final result from calculate is: 13
 ```

 ### Practice Tracing Code

 Let's practice tracing code, going through it and following the flow of execution.

 The first several lines of this snippet define functions.
-Our first moment of action is the line `const result = calculate(7, 6, multiply);`.
+Our first line of code that does more than defining a function is `const multiply_result = calculate(7, 6, multiply);`.

 We invoke our `calculate` function by calling it with parentheses `()`, in the expression `calculate(7, 6, multiply)`.
 Here, we're passing in the `multiply` function, without invoking it.